dkm/xcplanner/README.md

 ### XContest airspace and SkyWays ###

 [XContest](http://www.xcontest.org/) have kindly made their airspace and SkyWays overlays available for use by XC Planner hosted on a limited number of sites.
-XC Planner currently has a hard coded list of these sites and will automatically enable the XContest overlays if it detects that it running on one of them.
-If you wish to override this, set the `$XCONTEST` variable to `true` in `config.php`.
+If you wish to enable these overlays, set the `$XCONTEST` variable to `true` in `config.php`.
 Note that simply overriding this will not make XContest&rsquo;s airspace data availble on your site!
 XContest&rsquo;s web servers will not serve this data to unauthorized sites.
 To request permission to use the XContest data contact [info@xcontest.org](mailto:info@xcontest.org).

 ### Customizing XC Planner ###